 Drs.
 Wura and Sam Ade Jacobs

 You’ve heard the buzzwords: AI, Machine Learning, Deep Learning, Big Data, Internet of Things (IoT), Digital Twins, Personalized Medicine.
-Yes, these buzzwords and what they stand for is in our future but what exactly does that mean for you and most importantly how do you prepare for what is coming?
+Yes, these buzzwords and what they stand for are in our future but what exactly does that mean for you, and most importantly how do you prepare for what is coming?
 Think back to the 90s, at the inception of the internet boom.
 There were a lot of hypes and yes there was a dot com boom (and an eventual crash).
 At that time in Nigeria, cybercafes in university towns and campuses sporadically sprung up.
-Hotels offered Wifi and color TV as premium services.
-In our lifetime, we have seen Netflix replace Blockbuster, Amazon has displaced a number of retail stores (remember Toys R Us?), Apple surpassed Exxon Mobil in value.
+Hotels offered Wi-Fi and color TV as premium services.
+In our lifetime, we have seen Netflix replace Blockbuster, Amazon has displaced a number of retail stores (remember Toys R Us?), and Apple surpassed Exxon Mobil in value.
 The reality is that understanding current trends and making predictions is crucial to success in the upcoming AI-driven digital economy- the Future.

 How did we get here?